-HIPAA’s security rule requires that your patient records are maintained in a secure manner.
+HIPAA’s security rule requires that you securely maintain patient records.
 Your written policies must address its requirements thoroughly.

 To understand the difference between the privacy and security rules, consider the following example: The privacy rule prohibits you from discussing a patient’s identity and diagnosis in a coffee shop (you’re not keeping their information private.)
 The security rule prohibits you from charting the day’s records while on your laptop in a coffee shop.
 (The wifi isn’t secure.)

-The degree of security that a provider is required to maintain at their practice depends upon the likelihood of breach, the type of records being stored, the practice size, and the cost of compliance.
-To be clear: no security is not an option.
-For a large hospital, something akin to a private server in a locked room, with a secure wifi network, and an in-house IT team may be required.
+To be clear: implementing no security is not an option.
+For a large hospital, a private server in a locked room with a secure wifi network and an in-house IT team may be required.
 In contrast, a sole practitioner psychiatrist may be required to maintain a secure wifi network (VPN) and a fingerprint-accessed laptop.
 These are mere examples to illustrate how the government may weigh the risk of breach against the burden of compliance.

 Covered entities must comply with HIPAA’s requirements.

-HIPAA applies to health plans, health clearinghouses, and healthcare providers – essentially anyone involved with creating or maintaining patients’ healthcare records.
+HIPAA applies to health plans, health clearinghouses, and healthcare providers – essentially anyone involved in creating or maintaining patients’ healthcare records.
 These covered entities may include:

 - Health management companies and management service organizations (MSOs),

-A covered entity’s business associates are also mandated to comply with HIPAA.
+A covered entity’s business associates must also comply with HIPAA.

-A business associate is broadly defined as any individual person or entity which encounters or discloses PHI.
-When a covered entity works with a business associate, they are required to enter into a Business Associate Agreement (BAA), which is a contract through which each party agrees to maintain legally sufficient HIPAA policies and procedures.
-BAAs are drafted by healthcare attorneys, and sample language is often included in a practice’s HIPAA policy manual.
+A business associate is broadly defined as any person or entity that encounters or discloses PHI.
+When a covered entity works with a business associate, the covered entity must enter into a Business Associate Agreement (BAA).
+A BAA is a contract through which each party agrees to maintain legally sufficient HIPAA policies and procedures.
+Healthcare attorneys typically craft BAAs and will often include sample language in the HIPAA policy manual.

 A covered entity’s business associates may include:

-At first, it’s hard to imagine how the management consultant working with your practice’s CEO may encounter PHI.
-However, that consultant is likely to meet with the CEO at your practice, where s/he will encounter patients in the waiting room and in the areas of your practice that generally remain off-limits to the public.
-These are the spaces within which clinical staff make confidential calls about emergent patient issues, new or refilled prescriptions, or appointment reminders.
-Other providers may be charting between patient visits and have PHI openly displayed on their screens.
-The list could go on, and it becomes readily apparent how anyone accessing your practice could quickly encounter PHI.
+Looking at these examples, it’s hard to imagine how a management consultant working with a CEO may encounter PHI.
+However, that consultant is likely to meet with the CEO at the practice.
+There, they will encounter patients in the waiting room and in the areas of the practice that generally remain off-limits to the public.
+These are the spaces in which clinical staff make confidential calls about emergent patient issues, new or refilled prescriptions, or appointment reminders.
+Other providers may be charting between patient visits and leave PHI openly displayed on their screens.
+The list could go on.
+Thus, it becomes readily apparent how anyone allowed behind the front desk of a practice could quickly encounter PHI.